cecilia-zica/cecilia-zica/README.md

 ### 🌍 Languages & Cultures

-I believe communication is the key to everything.
+Communication is the key to everything.
 Besides Portuguese, I also speak:

 * 🇺🇸 **Advanced English:** Multi-year training and practical experience, equivalent to B2+ on the CEFR scale.
 * 🇩🇪 **Intermediate German:** Proven with a B1.1 certificate from the Goethe-Institut and a full academic year abroad in Berlin.